Frequently Asked Questions

 People often describe experiences such as:

-feeling more emotionally open or connected
+Feeling more emotionally open or connected

-experiencing more clarity around difficult emotions
+Gaining clarity around difficult emotions

-noticing a quieter or less rigid inner dialogue
+Noticing a quieter or less rigid inner dialogue

-feeling more present or compassionate toward themselves
+Feeling more present or compassionate toward themselves

-(Experiences vary from person to person.)
+*Experiences vary from person to person.

 The number of psilocybin sessions someone may choose varies from person to person and depends on their intentions, personal history, and how deeply they want to explore the experience.
 Some people feel that a single session offers meaningful insight, while others choose additional sessions to continue their inner work over time.
 A lot depends on how the experience is integrated afterward and whether someone feels that they are ready to explore more content.